This AI Prediction was made by Bill Hibbard in 2016.

 Flycer’s Secondary Explanation:

 Bill Hibbard is a renowned computer scientist and artificial intelligence expert.
 He has made significant contributions to the field of AI, particularly in the areas of knowledge representation, reasoning, and decision-making.
 Hibbard received his Ph.D. in Computer Science from Stanford University in 1981.
 He then joined the faculty at the University of Wisconsin-Madison, where he taught for over a decade.
 During this time, he also served as a visiting professor at several universities, including Stanford, MIT, and the University of Edinburgh.
 In the early 1990s, Hibbard joined the research staff at SRI International, where he worked on a variety of AI projects, including the development of intelligent agents for the military.
-He later joined the faculty at the University of California, San Diego, where he continued his research on intelligent agents and multi-agent systems.
-Hibbard has published numerous papers and articles on AI, and he has served on the editorial boards of several leading AI journals.
-He is also a fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and has received several awards for his contributions to the field.
-In addition to his work in AI, Hibbard is also an accomplished musician and composer.
-He has released several albums of original music and has performed at venues around the world.
+He later joined the faculty at the University of California, San Diego, where he continued his research on AI and served as the director of the university’s Center for Hybrid and Embedded Software Systems.
+Throughout his career, Hibbard has published numerous papers and articles on AI and related topics.
+He has also served on the editorial boards of several leading AI journals and has been a frequent speaker at conferences and workshops around the world.
+In addition to his academic work, Hibbard has also been involved in the development of several commercial AI applications.
+He co-founded the company ObjectSpace, which developed software tools for distributed computing, and later served as the Chief Scientist at the software company Inference Corporation.
+Hibbard’s contributions to the field of AI have been widely recognized.
+He is a Fellow of the Association for Computing Machinery (ACM) and the American Association for Artificial Intelligence (AAAI), and has received numerous awards for his research, including the AAAI Classic Paper Award and the ACM SIGART Autonomous Agents Research Award.